odoo/owl/doc/miscellaneous/why_owl.md

 At the same time, Owl is designed to solve this issue: it compiles templates by the browser, it doesn't need much code for that, since we use the XML parser built into each browser.
 Owl works with or without any additional tooling.
-It can use template strings to write single file component, and is easy to integrate in any html page, with a simple `<script>` tag.
+It can use template strings to write single file components, and is easy to integrate in any html page, with a simple `<script>` tag.

 ## Template based

-Odoo stores template as XML document in a database.
+Odoo stores templates as XML documents in a database.
 This is very powerful, since this allow the use of xpaths to customize other templates.
 This is a very important feature of odoo, and one of the key to Odoo modularity.